Meditation for Beginners

 Feelings come and go like clouds in a windy sky.
 Conscious breathing is my anchor. ~Thich Nhat Hahn

 Not only have I held onto suffering long past the expiration date, I realize I've also created suffering.
-Looking back at the times in my life when I seemed to embrace suffering as a badge of honor, I shake my head in wonder.
-What was I thinking?!
-Life is too short.
-There are many ways to prolong suffering.
-Maybe you've experienced a few of these:
+Looking back at the times in my life when I seemed to embrace suffering as a badge of honor - I wonder what was I thinking?!
+Now I believe in maintaining my peace.
+I intentionally don't hold on to what makes me suffer.

 • Going over and over something in your head, trying to figure out what went wrong, what you could have done differently, even wishing you could go back in time and fix it.